bviktor/le-renew/README.md

 ## Emails

-le-renew always sends renewal reports to the address specified in `le-config.sh`.
+le-renew always sends renewal reports to the e-mail address specified in `le-config.sh`.
 Examples:

 ---